grafana/grafana/docs/sources/setup-grafana/upgrade-grafana.md

 When available, we list all changes with links to pull requests or issues in the [Changelog](https://github.com/grafana/grafana/blob/main/CHANGELOG.md).

-> **Note:** When possible, we recommend that you test the Grafana upgrade process in a test of development environment.
+> **Note:** When possible, we recommend that you test the Grafana upgrade process in a test or development environment.

 ## Back up the Grafana database